 Reconstruction after MOHS is often performed the day after skin cancer removal.
 The consultation with Dr. Prischmann, however, is performed the same day as MOHS surgery.
 This allows her to see the area of damage and decide what techniques she will use for reconstruction.

-In most cases, sedation or anesthesia will be used during the repair procedure; however, this is not always necessary.
-Patient comfort is the highest priority for us, and we will discuss all available options during the initial consultation.
+Reconstruction is performed in an outpatient surgery center.
+In most cases, mild sedation will be used during the repair procedure; however, this is not always necessary.
+Local anesthesia can also be utilized, and this is something that is determined during the consultation.

 As with the surgery, this will depend largely on the area to be treated, the extent of the repair required, and the patient’s unique rate of healing.
 Dr. Prischmann will provide a general timetable of when to expect the recovery process to be completed, as well as instructions to follow to help ensure healing occurs as quickly and successfully as possible.